wp-plugins/accesspress-social-login-lite/readme.txt

 Yes.
 You can use the AccessPress social login lite anywhere by using shortcode in your templates files or in posts and pages content.
 Also you can use login widget in sidebar.

 == Screenshots ==
-1. Frontend Display of Social Share
+1. Backend Display of Social Login.
-2. Frontend Display of Social Share
+2. Frontend Display of Social Login.
-3. Backend Social Networks Section
+3. Backend Networks settings section.
-4. Backend Share Options Section
+4. Backend Other settings Section.
-5. Backend Display Settings Section
-6. Backend Miscellaneous Settings Section

 == Changelog ==
 = 1.0.0 =